mattdeak/wasm-color-quantizer/README.md

 Feel free to use this tool for whatever you like.

 ### WebGPU
-Added support for WebGPU.
-If you have a browser that supports it, you can run K-Means on the GPU.
-This can be faster, particularly for big images, but Hamerly on CPU will be quicker on most images smaller than 1000x1000 if the color space is < 6.
+If you have a browser that supports WebGPU, you can run the quantizer on GPU (under Advanced, select a GPU algorithm).
+This can be faster, particularly for big images, but Hamerly on CPU will be quicker on most images smaller than 1000x1000 if the color space.